-- 8.1.
-Morinville shall promote the Cœur de Morinville as a strong retail and commercial base, and its role as a complete neighbourhood and economic hub within Morinville. - 8.2.
-Morinville shall encourage residential expansion and infill, including mixed use developments, in the Cœur de Morinville, and should aim for 10% of all new dwelling units each year as infill and redevelopment located within the area.
-These infill and redevelopment projects should aspire to achieve an average minimum density of 75 du/nrha. - 8.3.
-Morinville shall encourage the Cœur de Morinville to develop as a welcoming and inclusive neighbourhood that supports the diverse needs of its residents, employees and visitors, and provides equitable access to community, education, health, safety, and social services. - 8.4.
-Morinville should build upon its rich history and respect the Cœur de Morinville's heritage assets. - 8.5.
-Morinville shall support safe, convenient, enjoyable and sustainable transportation choices in the Cœur de Morinville, ensuring that transportation facilities are properly integrated into the community. - 8.6.
-Morinville shall encourage the development of a comprehensive system of parks, open spaces and facilities that provide recreational opportunities and other aesthetic and environmental benefits in the Cœur de Morinville. - 8.7.
-Morinville shall promote the Cœur de Morinville as a vibrant cultural hub of Morinville. - 8.8.
-Morinville shall encourage the Cœur de Morinville to develop as a walkable, well-connected neighbourhood that is safe and pleasant for the pedestrian with a public realm that sets the stage for a vibrant and engaging community life. - 8.9.
+- 8.3.
+For the purposes of the Edmonton Metropolitan Region Growth Plan, the Coeur de Morinville is identified as a Built-up Urban Area of the Metropolitan Structure.
+Redevelopment and infill in the Coeur de Morinville shall be encouraged to contribute to achieve the aspirational 10 percent intensification target in accordance with the Edmonton Metropolitan Region Growth Plan. - 8.4.
+Morinville shall encourage the Cœur de Morinville to develop as a welcoming and inclusive neighbourhood that supports the diverse needs of its residents, employees and visitors, and provides equitable access to community, education, health, safety, and social services. - 8.5.
+Morinville should build upon its rich history and respect the Cœur de Morinville's heritage assets. - 8.6.
+Morinville shall support safe, convenient, enjoyable and sustainable transportation choices in the Cœur de Morinville, ensuring that transportation facilities are properly integrated into the community. - 8.7.
+Morinville shall encourage the development of a comprehensive system of parks, open spaces and facilities that provide recreational opportunities and other aesthetic and environmental benefits in the Cœur de Morinville. - 8.8.
+Morinville shall promote the Cœur de Morinville as a vibrant cultural hub of Morinville. - 8.9.
+Morinville shall encourage the Cœur de Morinville to develop as a walkable, well-connected neighbourhood that is safe and pleasant for the pedestrian with a public realm that sets the stage for a vibrant and engaging community life. - 8.10.
 Morinville should ensure the Cœur de Morinville has community support services, infrastructure services and utilities that efficiently and adequately meet the neighbourhood's needs.

 Infrastructure investments to support intensification shall be identified and planned appropriately.